xatarox/xatarox/README.md

 - 18 Years old
 - Aspergers
 - French
-- I can speak French, English, Swedish, and a bit Spanish.
+- I can speak French, English, Swedish, and I am learning Croatian.
 - I mainly program in Python

 (My name is not atari)